damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 * What can we do to make customers happy? ([list](https://gitlab.com/gitlab-org/gitlab-ce/issues?scope=all&state=opened&utf8=✓&label_name%5B%5D=CI&label_name%5B%5D=customer))
 * What can we do to ship EE features for CI? (e.g. [gitlab-org/gitlab-ee#933](https://gitlab.com/gitlab-org/gitlab-ee/issues/933))

+## Naming new features

+Naming new features is notoriously hard and sensitive to many opinions.
+It's highly recommend to start with discussing this as early as possible.

+When naming something, the name should clearly express what the feature is.
+Follow [usability heuristics](http://www.designprinciplesftw.com/collections/10-usability-heuristics-for-user-interface-design) when in doubt.

 # How to work as a PM

 If you follow the guidelines above, you won't be writing long, detailed